BGCG/project2/README.md

 **Refresh:**

-After 5 questions, a page will come up with a restart button so the user can restart the game if they wish - which will take them back to the start page.
+After 20 questions, a page will come up with a restart button so the user can restart the game if they wish - which will take them back to the start page.

 ## Testing ##

 ### Troubleshooting and optimisation ###

 The main areas that required the most troubleshooting and optimisation in this project was constructing the loops to iterate through each question.
 To iterate through the question I initially had a for loop to iterate through the questions which had an inner forEach loop to iterate through the options.
 The for loop was critical to the functionality of the forEach loop as the forEach loop would reference the iterator specified in the for loop.
 Unfortunately this caused some issues such as the loop repeating many times in the gameplay, ultimately resulting in the browser crashing (even though I had specified an end point conditional).
-Therefore, I had to opt for a different approach whereby I preserved the forEach for the questions but took away the for loop and created a global 'i' variable that I would use throughout the code and would be iterated and have a controlled stop point as determined by an if conditional statement in the showNextQuestion function regulating the number of iterations.
-I believe as in each question presented we also need to iterate through the options which add the number of looping that occurs which meant I had to set my end point to 20 to iterate through 5 questions to account for the increased number of loops.
+I contacted tutor support who advised me that I had an event listener for the next button present inside the resetButton() function that was causing this looping function and I moved the event listener outside the function which resolved this issue.

 ### Key testing points ###